Rivian’s stock soars in its initial public offering, outperforming Ford and GM.

 He explains the quick surge to investors who have too much money and are searching for high returns.

-“With no market sales, the Rivian team is also untested at the most difficult challenge of all, establishing scale, which Rivian will need to do in spades if it ever intends to develop into the valuation currently being given to it.”
+“With no sales in the market, the Rivian team is also untested at the most difficult challenge of all, establishing scale, which Rivian will need to do in spades if it ever intends to develop into the valuation currently attributed to it,” Windsor added.

+Although the company is losing money, Gregori Volokhine, head of Meeschaert Financial Services, believes it has benefited from the increased interest in electric vehicles.

+“All ESG investments are currently in high demand,” Volokhine said, referring to the abbreviation for investing in companies that are socially and ecologically responsible.

-As of October 31, the company has only supplied 168 vehicles, the majority of which were to company employees.
+As of October 31, the firm had only delivered 156 automobiles, the majority of which were to company workers.
+All of the vehicles are being constructed at a plant in Normal, Illinois that it purchased from Mitsubishi in 2017.

 It has a backlog of 55,400 R1Ts and R1Ss that it expected to deliver by the end of 2023 as of late October.
-Electric vehicles and SUVs have a starting price of roughly $70,000.

-By 2030, Rivian hopes to provide 100,000 vans to Amazon.
-The e-commerce behemoth owns a $3.8 billion interest in Rivian’s preferred stock.

-By 2025, the company plans to build four new plants to produce electric vehicles and batteries, creating 11,000 new jobs.
+Prices.
+The Washington Newsday Brief News is a daily newspaper published in Washington, D.C.